weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 </p>

 ### Data Preprocessing
-I standardized data using StandardScaler, so that all features have equal weight as I didn't wanted to create bias due to the large values of 'Income'.
+I standardized data using StandardScaler, so that all features have equal weight.
 ### Customer segmentation - K-means clustering with PCA
 I fitted K-means using the PCA scores and created a K-means-PCA-model with 4 clusters.